About Alexander Technique

 Here are resources about Alexander Technique in addiction to Strength In Balance teachings:

 - Alexander Technique, Exercise and Massage related to Chronic and Recurrent Back Pain

 Who can benefit from Alexander Technique:

-- office workers and IT specialists who spend long hours at the computer
+- Office workers and IT specialists as a result of spending long hours at the computer

 What to Expect as a Student

-Many multinational companies have also turned to the Alexander Technique for help including Chanel, the BBC, Google, HM Treasury, and the Cabinet office in Whitehall.
+Many multinational companies have also turned to the Alexander Technique for its health benefits, for instance Chanel, the BBC, Google, HM Treasury, and the Cabinet Office in Whitehall.
 In fact, Victorinox, the makers of Swiss Army Knives, managed to reduce absenteeism by 42% by employing Alexander teachers to help their staff.
-And over 20 NHS trusts and hospitals have also brought the benefits of the Alexander Technique to their own staff.
+Also over 20 NHS trusts and hospitals have also brought the benefits of the Alexander Technique to their own staff.